-This document is one of a series of discussion papers being published as part of the Price Control Review for the Water and Wastewater sector, when the RIC will set charges for the period 2018-2023.
+This document is one of a series of discussion papers being published as part of the Price Control Review for the Water and Wastewater sector, when the RIC will set charges for the period 2021-2026.
+More specifically, this document outlines the RIC's overall approach to its Price Review and the major issues that will be considered and need to be resolved.